reversondias/goAlfred/README.md

 # Go Alfred
-It's a command line to make easy some repetable tasks.
+It's a command line to make easy some repeatable tasks.

 ## Summary
 ### encode